ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	end
 end
 ~~~
 Now there are two more things we need to do before we are done with our lua script.
 Right now this item has unlimited cast range for purposes of targeting allied unit.
 We also have issue of this item being abused when target does not want to be 'helped' by another.
 (Aka.
-Disable Help)<br> Luckyly we have one tool for both of them: CastFilterResultTarget and GetCustomCastErrorTarget.<br>Lets add following functions to our item's script:
+Disable Help)<br /> Luckyly we have one tool for both of them: CastFilterResultTarget and GetCustomCastErrorTarget.<br />Lets add following functions to our item's script:
 ~~~lua

 function item_blink_staff:CastFilterResultTarget( hTarget ) -- hTarget is the targeted NPC.